 Fragmentation and Strategic Market-Making

-Keywords: Market fragmentation, strategic price competition, cross-market inventory cost linkage
+Keywords: Market fragmentation, imperfect competition, cross-market inventory cost

 JEL Classification: 360